 Coral Gables is a decidedly white-collar city, with fully 92.43% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Coral Gables is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Coral Gables who work in management occupations (20.84%), sales jobs (12.93%), and office and administrative support (9.18%).

 Of important note, Coral Gables is also a city of artists.
 Coral Gables has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Coral Gables’s character.

-Coral Gables is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Coral Gables enrolled in college, Coral Gables has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Coral Gables is a college town.
+There are a lot of students in Coral Gables attending college, and as a result Coral Gables provides a number of services, amenities and opportunities geared to the needs and activities of students.

-One of the nice things about Coral Gables is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Coral Gables is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Coral Gables is an extremely ethnically-diverse city.
 The people who call Coral Gables home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Coral Gables, accounting for 60.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Coral Gables residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coral Gables include English, Italian, Irish, and French .
+Important ancestries of people in Coral Gables include Italian, German, Irish, English, and French.